 Entries into these qualifications will not generate EDI entry files.
 You must make the actual entries directly with the awarding organisations.

 Our database of Non-EDI qualifications comes from Ofqual.
 You can subscribe to Non-EDI qualifications/awards in the Qualification Offering page by clicking ‘Add new’ and searching for the qualifications QAN code.

 Basedata files are provided by Awarding Organisations for MIS systems like Arbor to use in order to schedule, manage and enter candidates into awards and units.
-MISs usually require you to import basedata yourself in order to submit entries via your MIS system, but Arbor does not require you to do this.
+You can see how Arbor works with basedata here: Examination Basedata FAQ

 The Qualification Scheme is similar to a qualification specification.
 It contains a Scheme Code e.g. Pearson EDI Aea Mathematics 9801.

 Every award has a QAN code, which is a unique award identifier assigned by the DfE.
 You can subscribe to awards on your Qualification Offering page by searching for its QAN code.